xtonousou/ship/README.md

 * Testing and feedback.

 You can send an email to `xtonousou@gmail.com` or submit a pull request.

-If you chose to submit a pull request, make sure you read all needed [information](https://github.com/xtonousou/shIP/blob/master/.github/PULL_REQUEST_TEMPLATE.md).
+If you choose to submit a pull request, make sure you read all needed [information](https://github.com/xtonousou/shIP/blob/master/.github/PULL_REQUEST_TEMPLATE.md) first.

 ## LICENSE
 This script is under GPLv3 (or later) License.